System of National Accounts: Data uses and misuses

 SNA data producers do not have control over how SNA data will be used.
-NSO's and intergovernmental organizations only control what information is released, and when it is released.
+NSO's and intergovernmental organizations only control what information is released, how it is released and when it is released.
 They act in accordance with a legal framework, and follow directives from the officials in charge.
 The data can be used for purposes which are not valid, or used for purposes which the data were never meant to serve.
-That is not the fault of SNA producers, but a matter of data awareness, statistical literacy and data user education.
+That is not the fault of SNA producers, but a matter of data awareness, statistical literacy, scientific debate and data user education.

 Extrapolated estimates

-SNA data quality has been criticized, on the ground that what pretends to be "economic data" may involve extrapolated estimates using mathematical models, and not direct observations.
+SNA data quality has been criticized, on the ground that what pretends to be "economic data" may involve extrapolated estimates using mathematical models, and not direct observations for the relevant variables.
 These econometric models are designed (sometimes with great ingenuity) to predict what particular data values ought to be, based on sample data for "indicative trends".
 One can, for example, observe that if variables X, Y, and Z go up, then variable P will go up as well, in a specific proportion.
 In that case, one may not need to survey P or its components directly, it is sufficient to get available trend data for X, Y, and Z and feed them into a mathematical model, which then predicts what the values for P will be at each interval of time; at a later stage, the estimates from the model can be checked for their accuracy against relevant new data when it becomes available.

 Because statistical surveys can be costly or difficult to organize, or because the data has to be produced quickly to meet a deadline, statisticians often try to find cheaper, faster, and more efficient methods to produce the data.
 They make use of inferences from data that they already have, or from selected data which they can get more easily.
 Sometimes this procedure can be proved to supply accurate data successfully.
 But the purist objection to this approach is often that there is a loss in data accuracy and data quality.